ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

 systems on the near-molecular scale, such as polymers, biopolymers, lipids, emulsions and surfactants – systems in which large scale structure evolves on a time scale that is too long to be modelled effectively by traditional MD.
-The particles in DPD :cite:`espanol-95a` are not regarded as molecules in a fluid but as lumps of molecules grouped to form a *fluid particle* in much the same spirit as the renormalisation group has been applied in polymer physics where lumps of monomers are grouped to form a *bead*.
+The particles in DPD :cite:`espanol-95a` are not *necessarily* regarded as specific molecules but as lumps of molecules grouped to form a *fluid particle* in much the same spirit as the renormalisation group has been applied in polymer physics, where lumps of monomers are grouped together to form a *bead*.
 Hence, the beads are regarded as carriers of momentum.
 It is worth noting that DPD may also be used when such systems experience shear and flow gradients.

-The DPD algorithm can be
-summarised by the following: :cite:`groot-97a`
+The DPD algorithm can be summarised by the following: :cite:`groot-97a`

 -  A condensed phase system may be modelled as a system of ‘free’ particles interacting directly through *soft* forces.
-Note that DL_POLY_4 allows for the application of the DPD thermostat beyond systems of free particles only.
-Thus it will be valid on systems with any inratamolecular like interactions.
+Note that DL_POLY_5 allows for the application of the DPD thermostat beyond systems of free particles only.
+Thus it will be valid for systems with any intramolecular-like interactions.

 -  The system is coupled to a heat bath via stochastic forces, which act on the particles in a pairwise manner.